Welcome to Beckwith Ranch!

 History

-The story of the Beckwith Ranch began in 1869 when George Beckwith Sr. and his son Edwin Beckwith arrived in the Wet Mountain Valley to explore and research possible business prospects.
-The Beckwith family were originally from Mt Desert Island, Maine, following the civil war where both Edwin and Elton had participated, the family moved to Cambridge, Massachusetts while the three sons attended college.
+The story of the Beckwith Ranch began in 1869 when George Beckwith Sr. and his youngest son Edwin Beckwith arrived in the Wet Mountain Valley to explore and research possible business prospects.
+The Beckwith family were originally from Mt Desert Island, Maine, following the civil war where both Edwin and Elton had participated, the family moved to Cambridge, Massachusetts while the Beckwith three sons attended college.
 George continued to operate his ship building and merchant marine businesses from Cambridge.
-The exploration trip to the valley had Edwin quickly determined that the stunning Wet Mountain valley would be the perfect location for cattle ranching.
-George set up the “Beckwith and Sons Cattle Investment Company” purchasing 200 head of long horn cattle from Charles Goodnight in Pueblo.
-Shortly thereafter his older brother Elton and their father George sold their business ventures in Maine and Massachusetts.
+The exploration trip to the valley had the youngest son Edwin convinced that the stunning Wet Mountain valley would be the perfect location for cattle ranching.
+George Sr. set up the “Beckwith and Sons Cattle Investment Company” purchasing 200 head of long horn cattle from Charles Goodnight in Pueblo.
+Shortly thereafter his older brother Elton and their father George sold their business ventures in Maine, Pennsylvania, and Massachusetts.
 Elton joined Edwin in the Wet Mountain Valley.
 George purchased a 2000-acre ranch in Longmont Colorado and remained active in the cattle business with his sons.
 Together they built one of the largest and most successful cattle ranching dynasties in Colorado.
 What is amazing about the Beckwith family was that they had no cattle ranching experience at all.
 What they had was a determination to take advantage of the gold and silver boom that was about to explode in the valley by supplying the miners with cattle and horses.

 The history of the ranch and its occupants is highlighted by the building of a cattle empire, cattle rustling, Elton becoming a state senator, their world travels, the runaway daughter and the tragic deaths of the two brothers.